nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

 Total running time required to complete this tutorial: ~20 hr.

-We first use the command line to download and decompress a zip file containing a subset of 5 tilt-series (down-sampled 2x compared to the original data), and an initial model:
+We first use the command line to download and decompress a tbz file containing a subset of 5 tilt-series (down-sampled 2x compared to the original data), and an initial model:

 .. code-block:: bash